 6 African-American Filmmakers Who Have Achieved Cinematic Milestones

-The 91st Academy Awards ceremony is scheduled to take place during Black History Month this year, specifically on the evening of February 24.
-That makes now the perfect time to honor a few of the African-American filmmakers who have contributed greatly to the art form over the past century.
-They may never receive all of the accolades they deserve, but their talents and stories have left an indelible mark on the industry, and will continue to inspire generations to come.
+The 91st Academy Awards ceremony takes place during Black History Month this year.
+Specifically on the evening of February 24.
+So it’s the perfect time to honor African-American filmmakers who’ve contributed greatly to the art form over the past century.
+They may never receive all of the accolades they deserve.
+But their talents and stories have left an indelible mark on the industry and continue to inspire generations.

 Before we look back, let’s briefly take stock of the status quo.
-It was not that long ago that the Academy of Motion Picture Arts and Sciences came under fire for announcing a list of nominees in the four major acting categories that did not include a single person of color.
-That happened two years in a row—2015 and 2016.
+Not that long ago, the Academy of Motion Picture Arts and Sciences was under fire.
+It released a list of nominees in the four major acting categories that didn’t include a single person of color.
+It did this two years in a row—2015 and 2016.

-Some “color-blind” pundits (none of which will have read this far, or will have even clicked on this feature) argued that race had nothing to do with it and that the best actors and actresses were recognized.
-Others took the Academy to task, declaring boycotts of the annual ceremony and launching social media movements like #OscarsSoWhite, a hashtag coined by social advocate and consultant April Reign.
+Some “color-blind” pundits argued that race had nothing to do with it.
+And that the best actors and actresses were recognized.
+Others took the Academy to task, declaring boycotts of the annual ceremony and launching social media movements.
+Like #OscarsSoWhite, a hashtag coined by social advocate and consultant April Reign.
 Led by then-president of the Academy Cheryl Boone Isaacs (the first African-American and only the third woman to hold that title), changes were made to increase the size and diversity of the Academy (in age and ethnicity).

 Director Barry Jenkins got close to breaking the cycle in 2017 with Moonlight and should have again this year with If Beale Street Could Talk, but to-date no African-American director has ever taken home a statue in the directing category.